Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 Okay.

-Well, I do think that was at, conference
+Well, I do think I was at, conference

 last week.